nivesayee/AdventOfSQL2024/README.md

 # AdventOfSQL2024 🚀

+# Advent of SQL Solutions

 This repository contains my solutions for the **Advent of SQL** challenges.
-Each challenge's solution is in its own SQL file.
+Each folder includes the challenge question as a separate file and the solution with in-line comments explaining the approach used to solve it.

 ---

-## 📁 Files
+## 📁 Repository Structure
-- `day1.sql` - Solution for Day 1
-- `day2.sql` - Solution for Day 2
-- `day3.sql` - Solution for Day 3
+Each folder represents a day's challenge:

+- `day01/`
+  - `question.txt` - Contains the challenge description.
+  - `solution.sql` - Contains the challenge solution with in-line explanations as comments.

+- `day02/`
+  - `question.txt`
+  - `solution.sql`

-- ...
+...

 ---

 ## 📚 About
-**Advent of SQL** is a 24-day series of SQL challenges, with a new Christmas-themed challenge each day from December 1st to December 24th.
-This repository contains my solutions for each day's challenge.
+**Advent of SQL** is a 24-day series of SQL challenges with a Christmas theme.
+From December 1st to December 24th, a new challenge is provided daily.
+Each challenge includes a database dump to work with and is designed to enhance SQL skills.

 ---

 ## 🔗 Connect
-Feel free to reach out or suggest improvements!
+Feel free to explore, learn, or suggest improvements.